Kangeyam: Utilities

-There is a 54-bed government hospital in Kangeyam.
+There is a 54-bed government hospital in Kangeyam which has been upgraded into a district headquarters government hospital.
 Four Primary Health Centres are under the administration of the Kangeyam Health Block, which is itself administrated by the Tiruppur Health Unit District (HUD).
 Besides these, there are a number of private hospitals in the town.
 A number of schools and colleges are situated in and around Kangeyam.

 Weather

 Kangeyam South is one of the driest parts of Tamil Nadu.

 Kangeyam average rainfall around 600mm.It is highly dependent on the rainfall during the months of October and November.
-About 250-300 mm of rainfall is available during this time.
+About 250–300 mm of rainfall is available during this time.
 During the southwest monsoon, there is a high level of wind(wind gust around 70kmhr), which results in less rainfall.
 January to March is mostly without rain.
 April and May are the hottest months of the year with thundershowers during the day.